jinhuan138/vue-book-reader/README.md

-# Vue Reader - an easy way to embed a reader into your webapp
+# vue-book-reader - an easy way to embed a reader into your webapp

+vue-book-reader is a vue wrapper for [foliate-js](https://github.com/johnfactotum/foliate-js) - library for rendering e-books in the browser.
+Supports EPUB, MOBI, KF8 (AZW3), FB2, CBZ, PDF (experimental; requires PDF.js), or add support for other formats yourself by implementing the book interface

 ## Basic usage